 What is the best time to visit?

 To avoid the crowds and intense heat, it’s best to visit early in the morning or late in the afternoon.
-I had been warned of this and chose to visit at 9am, thinking it would be quiet and cool…it was not.
+I was warned of this and chose to visit at 9am, thinking it would be quiet and cool…it was not.
 I was fine dealing with the crowds, but the heat was on another level.
 My only appropriate clothing were thick black trousers and a thick cotton top…I was dripping in sweat before I made it up half the stairs.

 Can I take photographs inside the caves?